roboes/odoo-woocommerce-sync/readme.md

 5. **Activate Debug Mode:** Log in to Odoo and enable [Debug Mode](https://www.odoo.com/documentation/18.0/applications/general/developer_mode.html).
 6. **Update the Apps List:** Navigate to `Home Menu` > `Apps` and click **Update Apps List**.
 7. **Activate the Add-on:** Use the filter to search for `woocommerce_sync` and activate the add-on.

+## Image Optimization (Not mandatory, but recommended)
+For image optimization using WebP format, a loseless high performance tiny sized image format for web, need to install libwebp-dev package on Debian/Ubuntu (apt install libwebp-dev); on RPM based dist (yum install libwebp).
+For other OS install compatible package.
+After installing libwebp-dev or libwebp or compatible package, need to restart odoo service. (systemctl restart odoo OR, service odoo restart)

 ## Configuration